-Customer support is also basic: just a ticket-based email service.
-Again, considering the high cost of the service, in my opinion, this isn’t appropriate.
+BTGuard's customer support is also extremely basic: just a ticket-based email service.
+Again, considering the high cost of the service, in our opinion, this isn’t at all appropriate.
 Most VPNs of a similar cost provide 24/7 customer service.
-Some even have a live chat feature on their website.
-Even more disconcerting is that when you put in a ticket request, BTGuard advises that it will take from one to three days to respond.
-I put in a ticket with various questions about the service, to see what sort of response time I would be subjected to.
+Many even have a live chat feature on their websites.
+Even more disconcerting is that when you put in a ticket request, BTGuard advises that it will take from one to three days for a support rep to respond.
+We put in a ticket with various questions about the service, to see what sort of response time we would be subjected to.

-The ticket system gave me an error notice, but when I checked in ‘active tickets’ I did have active tickets.
-Unbelievably, neither my pre-sales messages nor the two tickets I submitted (one marked as urgent) ever got a reply!
+The ticket system gave us an error notice, but when we checked in ‘active tickets’ we had active tickets.
+Unbelievably, neither our pre-sales messages nor the two tickets we submitted (one marked as urgent) ever got a reply!
 This is insanely lousy and pretty scary considering the high price that people pay.
-Without a doubt some of the worst support I have ever encountered in the VPN industry.
+Without a doubt, some of the worst support we have ever encountered in the VPN industry.

 Signing up is easy.
 Only an email address and payment details are required to subscribe.
 Payment is accepted via PayPal or credit/debit card.
 In addition, we are happy to say that since the last time we tested the service, the VPN has added bitcoin as a payment option.

-I tried installing the latest version of OpenVPN 2.4.1, as that one has excellent features such as DNS (including Internet Protocol version 6 - IPv6) and Web Real-Time Communication (WebRTC) leak protection.
+We tried installing the latest version of OpenVPN 2.4.1, as that one has excellent features such as DNS (including Internet Protocol version 6 – IPv6) and Web Real-Time Communication (WebRTC) leak protection.
 Sadly, despite installing all signs of OpenVPN and its network tap (TAP) drivers, and reinstalling it, BTGuard simply would not connect using the latest version.
-For this reason, I had to opt for an older version (openvpn-install-2.3.14-I601-x86_64.exe) to get it to run.
+For this reason, we were forced to go with an older version (openvpn-install-2.3.14-I601-x86_64.exe) to get it to run.

 This version worked like a dream BUT it lacks those excellent newer features.
-This is really sad because when I tested for DNS leaks using ipleak.net, I did get DNS request leak (and it appears that they use GoogleDNS anyway).
+This is really sad because when we tested for DNS leaks using ipleak.net, we did get a DNS request leak (and it appears that it uses GoogleDNS anyway).

-I tried contacting BTGuard to see why their .ovpn files were not compatible with the newer version of OpenVPN, but I didn’t get a response.
-Making sure that their .ovpn config files are compatible with the new OpenVPN client is something that should be a no-brainer - it is very easy to do.
+We tried contacting BTGuard to see why their .ovpn files were not compatible with the newer version of OpenVPN but we didn’t get a response.
+Making sure that its .ovpn config files are compatible with the new OpenVPN client is something that should be a no-brainer – it is very easy to do.
 Once the software is installed on the user's platform, the subscriber must download the .ovpn files from the download area of the website.
 Those files must be extracted onto the device and then imported into the OpenVPN software using the import feature (in the app) or placed in program files > OpenVPN > config on Windows.

 Once it is running, right-click the icon in the system tray in the bottom right of the screen (on Windows) or use the Connect button in the various smartphone apps.
 Simply select the desired location and connect to the server.
-Once a connection has been established, the icon goes green to let the user know that everything is working as it should be.
+Once a connection has been established, the icon goes green to let you know that everything is working as it should be.
 Once connected, it is a good idea to use ipleak.net to make sure that the connection is working properly.
-DNS leaks should also be tested for (for these, see the speed tests section below).
+It's also a good idea to test for DNS leaks.

 The BTGuard Windows and Android VPN clients

-Unfortunately Windows VPN and Android VPN users have to use a third-party open source OpenVPN software to connect to BTGuard.
-This is due to the fact that they do not offer a custom app.
+Unfortunately, Windows VPN and Android VPN users have to use a third-party open source OpenVPN software to connect to BTGuard.
+This is due to the fact that the service does not offer a custom app.
 The same goes for iPhone VPN and Mac VPN users.

-BTGuard is a VPN that has been around for years.
-As such, the Canadian-based service has no excuse for providing such a poor service.
+BTGuard is a VPN provider that has been around for years.
+As such, the Canadian-based service has absolutely no excuse for providing such a mind-bogglingly poor service.
 BTGuard VPN fails, time and time again, to provide a respectable VPN service.
-Its website is designed to entice consumers with flashy looks, but peel back the curtain and just like in Oz it is all a bad illusion.
+Its website is designed to entice consumers with flashy looks, but peel back the curtain and, just like in Oz, it is all a bad illusion.